 Yes, listen to their complaints but don't forget to lift them up as well.
 Encourage your volunteer to be proactive and make plans rather than sitting at home in their room during their free time.
 They can explore, meet new people, and find new things to do in their city with their ILP group!
 Encourage them to dive into the culture and really get to know the city they are in.
 When they get out and do these things their minds will be taken off of their homesickness a bit.
 Let them know you are excited for the new things they are experiencing and know this is a once-in-a-lifetime opportunity.

 If they are struggling with homesickness encourage them to talk to their Head Teacher.
-They are an awesome in-country resource to have and they can help your volunteer immerse themselves in the culture and overcome homesickness.
+They can be an in-country resource to have.